SchrodingerandDoraemon/Notes/Java/antra_java.md

 ### access modifer is used for encapsulation
 default: in package
 protected: subclass in other package or within the package

+### Final
+change the final reference is a checked exception.

 ### immutable class
 An immutable class is simply a class whose instances cannot be modified.